 Scholarships can be awarded for up to 12 semesters.
+Scholarships will not be awarded to students working towards a second Bachelor's degree.
 Financial aid will be pro-rated for students taking between 6-11 credits in the Fall and Spring semesters and 3-11 apprenticeship credits in the Summer term.
 It will be pro-rated based on the award package from the prior academic year.
 Only summer courses taken to meet degree requirements will be eligible for financial aid.
-Please note that not all merit scholarships are eligible to be awarded for summer courses.
+Please note that not all scholarships are eligible to be awarded for summer courses.
 Seniors in their last semester may receive pro-rated financial aid if they take fewer than six credits, and these credits are necessary to fulfill degree requirements.